Rick Fox Opens Up About Kobe Bryant’s Death & False Rumors He Was Also On The Helicopter

 “She fortunately called me and we were just talking and crying about the news of Kobe,” Rick said, adding that he then started to get several calls from other people who he assumed wanted to speak to him about the basketball legend.

-Not knowing that it was widely speculated on social media that he too was in the helicopter, Rick initially declined all the phone calls and didn’t read any messages that came through in order to be with his family at such a tragic time.
+Not knowing that it was widely speculated on social media that he was in the helicopter, Rick initially declined all the phone calls and didn’t read any messages that came through in order to be with his family at such a tragic time.
 His silence only intensified the rumors that he had also been involved in the crash.

 Kobe and Gianna may your souls and the souls of the others who were with you Rest In Peace.
 My condolences and prayers go out to Kobe’s wife Vanessa, his daughters and the Bryant Family.
 I Love You Kobe and will miss you dearly.